get-convex/convex-fivetran-source/docs/overview.md

 }
 ```

-...is converted to the following table when we load it into your destination:
+...is converted to the following table when the connector loads it into your
+destination:

 | \_id | street   | city     | country | phone          | zip code | people                   | car                                               |
 | ---- | -------- | -------- | ------- | -------------- | -------- | ------------------------ | ------------------------------------------------- |
 | 1    | Main St. | New York | US      | (555) 123-5555 | 12345    | ["John", "Jane", "Adam"] | {"make" : "Honda", "year" : 2014, "type" : "AWD"} |

+### Fivetran-generated column

+Fivetran adds the following column to every table in your destination:

+- `_fivetran_synced` (UTC TIMESTAMP) indicates the time when Fivetran last
+  successfully synced the row.

+Fivetran adds this column to give you insight into the state of your data and
+the progress of your data syncs.